Listen to the Podcast

 For every one dollar move, it's always one dollar move, how much money are you going to make or lose?

-If you look at Gamma
+Take a look at Gamma

 It's how fast the Delta changes.